 What You Should Know About Vaccines

 Immunization is our best defense against COVID-19.
-With a vaccine for the virus now available to certain groups of people (and eventually to the entire nation), it’s natural to have questions about how vaccines work, the approval process, vaccine safety and more.
+With a COVID-19 vaccine now available to anyone ages 12 and older in the U.S., it’s natural to have questions about how vaccines work, the approval process, vaccine safety and more.

 How do vaccines work?